 So please, identify your targets before you shoot.
 If they’re cute little honeybees, small and grey, like this one:

 Just like wasps can be pests at a picnic, those little black ants aren’t always my friends either.

 If you’re dealing with ants in the kitchen (or other rooms in your house), my post on getting rid of ants naturally is a treasure trove of information!!

 I have plenty of personal experience with this one – Let’s just say I was working late one night and looked down to see 200 ants under my computer desk.
 Eck.
 Luckily, I knew what to do, and I learned a few new tricks too!
 Watch me make non-toxic ant poison in less than a minute in this helpful video.

-There really are safe, natural solutions for keeping mosquitoes and ticks away from your family – but if you like more black and white science, the EPA registered insect repellents really aren’t that abhorrent to a naturally minded family.
+There really are safe, natural bug repellents to keep mosquitoes and ticks away from you family – but if you like more black and white science, the EPA registered insect repellents really aren’t that abhorrent to a naturally minded family.

 And what about the bugs inside you?
 Here’s how to get rid of parasites with herbs and other natural tools.